Chapter 6.20

 5. Reporting requirements for recycling facilities.

 B. A copy of said rules and regulations and all amendments thereto shall be sent by registered or certified mail, postage prepaid, to all affected franchisees addressed to their last place of business.
-To the extent not otherwise provided by law, it shall be unlawful for a franchisee to collect and subsequently transport or dispose of commercial solid waste contrary to any regulation, order, permit or requirement promulgated by the administrator.
+To the extent not otherwise provided by law, it shall be unlawful for a franchisee to collect and subsequently transport or dispose of commercial solid waste contrary to any regulation, order, permit or requirement promulgated by the public works director, and/or his or her designee.

 C. All such rules and regulations shall be consistent with the provisions of this chapter and shall be effective on the thirtieth day following the filing of any such rules and regulations with the city clerk.